SumanrajBera/EducaseAssignment/README.md

 - Joi (for validation)
 - UUID (for unique school IDs)

-/**
- * ⚠ WARNING:
+## ⚠ WARNING

- * This project uses free hosting services (Render for deployment and FreeSQLDatabase for MySQL).
+- This project uses free hosting services (Render for deployment and FreeSQLDatabase for MySQL).
- * These services may go idle when inactive, causing temporary unavailability of the server or database.
+- These services may go idle when inactive, causing temporary unavailability of the server or database.
- *
- * If the application or APIs appear unresponsive, please restart the server or contact the developer.
+- If the application or APIs appear unresponsive, please restart the server or contact the developer.
- */